August Uprising: Preparation

 In the course of the Red Army invasion, part of the defeated Georgian forces withdrew into the mountains and organized themselves into a number of small partisan groups.
 From 1921 to 1922, guerrilla warfare broke out in several regions of Georgia.
 In May 1921, the highlanders of Svaneti, northwestern Georgia, led by Mosestro Dadeshkeliani, Nestor Gardapkhadze and Bidzina Pirveli, rose in rebellion.
 After a resistance of six months, the revolt was put down and its leaders were purged.
 In early 1922, the rebellion against the Soviet rule broke out in Khevsureti, another mountainous district, but in northeast Georgia.
 Soviet troops using aviation managed to stop this rebellion from spreading, but could not crush it completely.
 Colonel Kakutsa Cholokashvili, who had led the revolt, managed to escape to the neighboring Chechnya, whence he made several inroads into Georgia, preventing the Bolsheviks from gaining a foothold in the eastern Georgian mountains.
 The local militsiya chief Levan Razikashvili was arrested and later shot for having sympathized with the rebellion.

 Still, these revolts were local and spontaneous and did not attract large masses.
 Within the period of 1922–1923, 33 of 57 active guerrilla detachments disintegrated or surrendered to the Soviet authorities.
 The deplorable situation of the anti-Soviet opposition forced all major underground parties to seek closer cooperation.
 The negotiations proceeded slowly, however, and it was not until mid-1922 that the Georgian Social Democratic (Menshevik) Party reached an agreement with their formal rivals—the National Democrats and some other political groups—to coordinate their efforts against the Bolsheviks.
 Soon the opposition parties congregated into an underground movement known as the Committee for the Independence of Georgia or the "Damkom" (short for damoukideblobis komiteti, Committee for Independence).
 Sponsored by the government of Georgia-in-exile, the Damkom began preparations for a general uprising in Georgia.
 The organization set up a "Military Center" and appointed General Spiridon Chavchavadze the commander-in-chief of all rebel forces.
 Several members of the former Democratic Republic of Georgia government returned clandestinely from exile, including the former Minister of Agriculture, Noe Khomeriki, as well as the former commander of the National Guard, Valiko Jugheli.
 The organizers, encouraged by the Georgian emigrants in Europe, had still more expectations that the Western powers intended to help.
-They also hoped that the Georgian revolt would further other Caucasian peoples to rise in arms, but the secret negotiations with Armenian and Azeri nationalists yielded no results and even more promising talks with the Muslim Chechen leader, Ali Mitayev, were finally aborted due to mass arrests and repressions in the Northern Caucasus.
+They also hoped that the Georgian revolt would further other Caucasian peoples to rise in arms, but the secret negotiations with Armenian and Azeri nationalists yielded no results and even more promising talks with the Muslim Chechen leader, Ali Mitayev, were finally aborted due to mass arrests and repressions in the North Caucasus.